ibm-cloud-docs/EventStreams/producing_messages.md

 :   The message is considered sent as soon as it was written to the network.
 There is no acknowledgment from the partition leader.
 As a result, messages can be lost if the partition leadership changes.
 This level of acknowledgment is fast, but comes with the possibility of message loss in some situations.

 acks=1 (the default)
 :   The message is acknowledged to the producer as soon as the partition leader successfully wrote its record to the partition.
-Because the acknowledgment occurs before the record is known to have reached the in-sync replicas, the message could be lost if the leader fails, but the followers do not yet have the message.
+Because the acknowledgment occurs before the record is known to have reached the in-sync replicas, the message might be lost if the leader fails, but the followers do not yet have the message.
 If partition leadership changes, the old leader informs the producer, which can handle the error and retry to send the message to the new leader.
 Because messages are acknowledged before their receipt was confirmed by all replicas, messages that were acknowledged but not yet fully replicated can be lost if the partition leadership changes.

 acks=all (most reliable)
 :   The message is acknowledged to the producer when the partition leader successfully wrote its record and all in-sync replicas did the same.
 The message is not lost if the partition leadership changes provided that at least one in-sync replica is available.